Jefferson High School (Los Angeles): History

 Architect Norman F. Marsh was hired to design the new Jefferson High School complex, the property front 1235 feet on Hooper Avenue, 1149 feet on Compton Avenue, and 952 feet on 34th Street and 392 feet on 38th street.
 The buildings of the group would be of brick and concrete construction, being faced with rug tapestry brick and trimmed with artificial stone.
 All corridors and stairways would be made absolutely fireproof.
 The classical style would be followed, each of the main structures having a dignified entrance portico with stone pediment and columns.

 Jefferson opened its doors on September 11, 1916, with 24 faculty members and two buildings completed.
 Theodore Fulton was installed as the school's first principal.
+He and his wife died in a December 1930 car crash.
+Their daughter Ruth survived.
+They had three other daughters.

 On March 10, 1933, a magnitude 6.4 earthquake in the city of Long Beach completely destroyed the infrastructure of the six buildings which composed the Jefferson High School Campus.
 The campus was closed from March 10 until April 6 while the school board assessed the situation.
 On April 6, tent bungalows provided by the school board were erected on the football fields.
 Classes were shortened to half day sessions in order to serve the entire student population.